 The RHIS will harness data through an easy-to-use public dashboard, that will include:

-This project is funded through the Canada Mortgage and Housing Corporation’s Housing Supply Challenge, with rollout of the tool expected for the Spring of 2023.
+This project is funded through the Canada Mortgage and Housing Corporation’s Housing Supply Challenge, with rollout of the tool expected for June 2023.

 - Image Gallery